I'm an avid herpetoculturist. I hope to pursue a career in herpetology and eventually start my own online reptile business.

-Keeping reptiles in tubs or rack systems is becoming more and more popular amongst your average reptile hobbyists.
-Rack systems used to be seen in only large collections and large breeds.
-As more people discover the advantages of tubs versus typical housing (tanks for example), keeping even small collections in tubs has its benefits.
+Keeping reptiles in tubs or rack systems is becoming more popular among your average reptile hobbyists.
+Rack systems used to be seen only in large collections and large breeds.
+As more people discover the advantages of tubs vs. typical housing (tanks, for example), keeping even small collections in tubs has its benefits.

 Pros and Cons of Plastic Tub Housing

 Maintains proper heat